The Business Model Canvas

 - a resource-based strategy where they seek to identify customer segments which want the capabilities, products and services where the organisation has a competitive advantage.
 This would typically involve a larger number of target segments, or

-- a marketing-led strategy where they choose a specific customer segment and then provide it with the products and service it needs.
+- a marketing-led strategy where they choose a specific customer segment and then provide it with the products and services it needs.
 This would typically lead to a smaller number of target segments.

 Markets can be single or double-sided markets.
-In single side markets, organisation acquire inputs from suppliers and sell these to customers.
-In double-sided markets, organisation match buyers and sellers, typically retaining a commission on each transaction between them.
+In single-sided markets, organisations acquire inputs from suppliers and sell these to customers.
+In double-sided markets, organisations match buyers and sellers, typically retaining a commission on each transaction between them.

 Channels

-This is where you descibe how an organisation will reach and communicate with its customers.
+This is where you describe how an organisation will reach and communicate with its customers.

 This should cover all stages of the customer interaction: marketing, sales and servicing.